 Tracking error measures the standard deviation of the difference in the yields between the fund and its benchmark (the variation in the relative yields).
-The historical tracking error indicates how much the fund's yield has deviated from benchmark into consideration the risk of the fund/index.
-A high return attained at a lower risk is better than an equivalent return attained at a high risk.
-Calculated, on the one hand, as the ratio between the return, less the risk-free interest (interest on government securities) and, on the other hand, as the total risk of the fund/ index.
-The Sharpe ratio is the most relevant ratio for comparing
+The historical tracking error indicates how much the fund's yield has deviated from benchmark.

-Active return states the annual over- or under effective return attained by the fund in comparison to its benchmark
+Active return states the annual over- or under effective return attained by the fund in comparison to its benchmark.